top of page

 Solar power also generates indirect positive economic impacts during the construction process as local businesses (restaurants, gas stations, hotels, stores, and more) and supply chains experience an influx of customers.

-• Up to 300 temporary jobs created, plus some full time jobs
+• Over 250 temporary jobs created, plus additional long-term jobs

-• Up to 60,000 average Illinois homes powered by the sun!
+• Up to 65,000 average Illinois homes powered annually in a sustainable and clean way

 YouTube Channel Art.jpg